psi4/psi4/doc/sphinxman/source/sapt.rst

 SAPT(DFT)
 ^^^^^^^^^

-In general, SAPT(DFT) should provide more accurate interaction components, and overall interaction energies, than SAPT0.
-While being significantly more computationally expensive than SAPT0, SAPT(DFT) can still be applied to medium-sized or large systems.
-The SAPT(DFT) program was successful in computations of systems with up to 2000 basis functions, and the code should be scalable to 3000 basis functions.
-Like higher-order SAPT, SAPT(DFT) requires sufficient memory to hold :math:`2ovN_aux` doubles in core.
+In general, SAPT(DFT) should provide more accurate interaction energy components, and overall interaction energies, than SAPT0.
+The drawback is SAPT(DFT) method is more computationally demanding than SAPT0, SAPT(DFT) can still be applied to medium-sized or large systems.
+The SAPT(DFT) module was employed successfully in computations of systems with up to 2000 basis functions, and the code should be scalable to 3000 basis functions.
+Like higher-order SAPT, SAPT(DFT) requires sufficient memory to hold :math:`2ovN_aux` doubles.

 SAPT(DFT) requires a few special treatements to obtain accurate